Sales receipts for even easier accounting

 Invoices are great, don’t get us wrong – and they’re totally necessary.
 They contain vital information that helps you to stay compliant with all the legal and business requirements of your home country and all the countries you do business in, you international business mogul you.

 The problem with invoices is that they require so much of that vital information that it causes friction for yourself and your customers.
-Even if you already use some great software to make them easier to create, invoices take a lot of mental effort on the part of your valued customers.
+Even if you already use an automation software to make them easier to create, invoices take a lot of mental effort on the part of your valued customers.
 They need to enter so much information about themselves to fulfil legal invoicing requirements that checkout forms become five minute tasks instead of a breezy thirty seconds.

 They’re big, intimidating documents with a hell of a lot of information on them.
 You might look at one before sending it out, or look at the amount of information a customer has to enter to buy your product, and think “Wow, all this for a $10 e-book?”
 We hear you.
 So where do sales receipts come in?